codersforcauses/poops/firebase/firebase_setup.md

-# Setting up a Firebase Project with Authentication and Firestore
+# Setting up a Firebase Project with Authentication, Firestore, and Functions

 ## Prerequisites